obss/trapper/README.md

    your TokenizerWrapper subclass.
 Otherwise, you can directly use TokenizerWrapper.

-5) **MetricHandler**:
+5) **MetricInputHandler**:
     This class is mainly responsible for preprocessing applied to predictions and labels (references).
 This is performed for transforming the predictions and labels to a suitable format to be fed in metrics for computation.
 For example, while using BLEU in a language generation task, the predictions and labels need to be converted to a string or list of strings.
-However, for extractive question answering task in which the prediction outputs are returned as start and end indices pointing the answer within the context, additional information (e.g context in such case) may be needed, so before directly returning the outputs in this case does not work, and additional operation needs to be done by converting predictions to actual answer extracted from the context, you are able to do these kind of operations through `MetricHandler`, storing additional information, converting predictions and labels to a suitable format, manipulating resulting score.
-This class also optionally uses `LabelMapper` for required tasks.
-In this class, we provide three main functionality:
+However, for extractive question answering task in which the predictions are returned as start and end indices pointing the answer within the context, additional information (e.g context in such case) may be needed, so directly returning the start and end indices in this case does not help, and additional operation is needed to be done by converting predictions to actual answers extracted from the context.
+    You are able to do this kind of operations through `MetricInputHandler`, storing additional information, converting predictions and labels to a suitable format, manipulating resulting score.
+Furthermore, in child classes helper classes can also be implemented (e.g `TokenizerWrapper`, `LabelMapper`) for required tasks.
+In this class, we provide three main
+    functionality:
-   * `extract_metadata()`: This method allows user to extract metadata from dataset instances to be later used for preprocessing predictions and labels in `preprocess()` method.
+   * `_extract_metadata()`: This method allows user to extract metadata from dataset instances to be later used for preprocessing predictions and labels in `preprocess()` method.
-   * `preprocess()`: This method allows to fit predictions and labels into a suitable form for metric computation.
+   * `__call__()`: This method allows converting predictions and labels into a suitable form for metric computation.
 The default behavior is defined as directly returning predictions and labels without manipulation, but only applying `argmax()` to predictions to convert the model predictions to predictions input for metrics.

+7) **MetricOutputHandler**:
-   * `postprocess()`: The intention of this method is to support manipulating the score returned by the metric computation phase.
-Jury returns a well-constructed dictionary output for all metrics; however, to shorten dictionary items, manipulate the information within the output or to add additional information to score dictionary, this method can be used by child classes.
+   The intention of this class is to support for manipulating the score object returned by the metric computation phase.
+Jury returns a well-constructed dictionary output for all metrics; however, to shorten dictionary items, manipulate the information within the output or to add additional information to score dictionary, this class can be extended as desired.

-6) **transformers.Pipeline**:
+7) **transformers.Pipeline**:
    The pipeline mechanism from the transformers library have not been fully integrated yet.
 For now, you should check the transformers to find a pipeline that is suitable for your needs and does the same pre-processing.
 If you could